 Competitive award available for first-year MSW students with

-continuation into their second year.
+continuation into their second year, and advanced standing students may be also eligible.
 This award is intended for students who are interested in obtaining

 specialized training in child welfare work.
 Students accepted into this program are required to complete

-Pre-Service training and do both internships in a North Carolina DSS Child Welfare unit.
+Pre-Service training and do their internship(s) in a North Carolina DSS Child Welfare unit.
 For full-time MSW

 students the award provides tuition (fees are not included) for both years plus